elizazhi/Experimental-Capture/tutorial_DepthKitVisualize.md

 ![](https://cloud.githubusercontent.com/assets/11666005/10568200/b9aaf336-75e2-11e5-844f-55e01ec3f6e1.png)
 This file was then used to generate the wrap motion using DepthKit visualization.

 The above signals will then reflect in the waveline shown in the warping when reopening DepthkitVisualize.
 One can easily make their own configuration in this way.
-I used a java parser to do that, the code can be found here.
+I used a java parser to do that, the code can be found here(https://github.com/elizazhi/Experimental-Capture/tree/master/xmlMaker).